Glasgow civil servant claimed equality policy was 'attack on white people'

 Further complaints were made about other comments made by the civil servant on the staff intranet including one where he suggested the death of a colleague's father after he contracted Covid-19 was due to the vaccine.

-He suggested that posters about getting vaccination boosters which had been put up in MoD buildings were "reminiscent of Soviet-style propaganda."
+He suggested that posters about getting vaccination boosters which had been put up in MoD buildings were "reminiscent of Soviet-style propaganda" and said official figures around deaths had been fudged to support this.

-The comment concludes that official figures around deaths have been fudged to support this propaganda.
+He said “all the athletes keeling over with heart problems being vaccinated speaks for itself”.

 READ MORE: Social worker 'treated like criminal' awarded £28k after racism ordeal